Calculate the Net Operating Profit After Tax of any company.

 The Net Operating Profit After Tax (NOPAT) is a metric of a company's profitability.
 It represents the company's profit after deducting income tax assuming the company has no debt.

-NOPAT is useful when analyzing the company’s performance over time and when comparing similar companies.
+NOPAT is helpful for analyzing the company's performance over time and comparing similar companies.

 How to calculate NOPAT?

-The calculation is very easy and all the required information could be found on the financial statement of the company for a given period.
+The calculation is straightforward, and all the required information can be found on the company's financial statement for a given period.

-NOPAT value can be worked out using following equation:
+NOPAT value can be worked out using the following equation: